nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 >Format: **edit** &lt;index&gt; **date** no date;

-Doing so will change an event into a todo.
+Doing so will change an event into a to-do.
 Removing the date from a deadline will also change it into a to-do.

 <br>
 ####2.3 Edit task start time